malayli/snes-super-penalty/README.md

 ## Description
 This is a game for the Super Nintendo and Super Famicom.
+The images and sfx of Konami's ISS Deluxe are reused to make this game.
 It is built with PVSnesLib.

 ## Preview